 UW Art Museum Celebrates Summer Solstice

-The University of Wyoming Art Museum's annual summer solstice celebration will be held a day early on Saturday, June 20, at 11:30 a.m.
+The University of Wyoming Art Museum's annual summer solstice celebration will be held Monday, June 21, at 11:30 a.m.
 The event is free and open to the public.

 Beginning at 11:30 a.m., astronomer Ray Martin will provide visitors an opportunity to view the surface of the sun through a filtered solar telescope on the building's terrace.

 "Imagine learning from the masters" is a guiding principle of the UW Art Museum's programs.
-Located in the Centennial Complex at 2111 Willett Drive, the museum is open Monday through Saturday from 10 a.m.-5 p.m.
+Located in the Centennial Complex at 2111 Willett Drive, the museum and museum store are open Monday through Saturday from 10 a.m.-5 p.m.
 Admission is free.